50 Years of Architecture and Design

 SGPA was founded in 1969 when Donald Schoell, Eugene Geritz, Robert Paul and Arthur Allard merged their architectural practices to form a new entity.
 Since opening our doors, we’ve designed an integral part of the Southern California and Bay Area landscape, providing places for thousands of people to live, gather, learn, and heal.

-Today, SGPA numbers 40+ people across two offices in San Diego and San Francisco.
+Today, we make up over 50 people across three offices in San Diego, San Francisco, and Fresno.
 Our founders could never have imagined the videoconferencing and collaborative technologies that allow us to function as one team across time and distance.
 So we can’t possibly imagine where technology will take us over the next few decades.

 SGPA by the decades

-What began as a retail-focused firm has grown into a mixed-use practice focused on retail, education, wellness, and housing.
+What began as a retail-focused firm has grown into a mixed-use practice focused on retail, education, senior living, wellness, and residential.

-- 1970s: Our firm was founded in 1969 when four young architects—Schoell, Geritz, Paul, and Allard—combined their two practices to form SGPA.
-Throughout the 1970s we built a name for ourselves in retail and office work.
+- 1970s: Our firm was founded in 1969 when four young architects—Schoell, Geritz, Paul, and Allard—combined their practices to form SGPA.
+Throughout the 1970s, we built a name for ourselves in retail and office work.

 - 1980s: As we grew and opened a second office in San Francisco, we branched out into mixed-use and larger-scale projects, creating such landmark projects as the Uptown District, Hazard Center, and a Horton Plaza renovation.